Alignak-monitoring/alignak-monitoring.github.io/ourfriends.md

 <h2>Partners</h2>

 Alignak has partners.
-These partners add resources to the projet.
+These partners add resources to the projet and propose services like support, installation, training...

 <div style="float: left; width: 50%;">